 With reference to the managerial indicators, the Risk Management calculates the so-called Structural Ratio.

-The calculation of the Structural Ratio replaces the NSFR adjusted for maturity, and shares with it numerous assumptions.
 In detail, the indicator considers the contractual maturities of the bank's assets and liabilities with the exclusion of sight deposits, represented according to the Sight Deposit Model.